zkniebel/SitecoreUML/Documentation/guide/saving-preferences.md

 ### Default Diagram Format

 SitecoreUML **Version 1.1.3** adds support for controlling the default format of diagrams generated from imported template data, via the _Default Diagram Format_ drop-down.
 By default, the value is set to "Left to Right", as this tends to be the most printer and export-friendly format.
 Note that the available options map to the settings that are available by navigating to _Format_ -&gt; _Layout_ in the toolbar.

+### Default Field Section Name

+SitecoreUML **Version 1.3.4** adds support for controlling the default field section name to be used when deploying fields that do not have a field section name set to Sitecore.
+Note that in the configuration file for the SitecoreUML Service for Sitecore there is a required setting, [`defaultFieldSectionName`](/guide/sitecore-configuration.md#defaultfieldsectionname), that sets the fallback field section name, should the value of this preferences setting be empty.

 ### Route Settings